 - Creation of dead wood (e.g. through girdling or felling of trees)

 - Prescribed burning

-The ultimate purpose of the review is to investigate whether these kinds of manipulation of dead wood are useful as means of conserving or restoring biodiversity in forest reserves and other forests set aside from commercial forestry.
-Nonetheless, we will also include any useful studies made in forests under commercial management.
-Our focus will be on forest types represented in Sweden, but we will include relevant studies made in boreal or temperate forests anywhere in the world.
+The ultimate purpose of the review was to investigate whether these kinds of manipulation of dead wood are useful as means of conserving or restoring biodiversity in forest reserves and other forests set aside from commercial forestry.
+Nonetheless, we also included any useful studies made in forests under commercial management.
+Our focus was on forest types represented in Sweden, but we included relevant studies made in boreal or temperate forests anywhere in the world.

 Bengt Gunnar (Bege) Jonsson (Chair), Dept. of Natural Sciences, Mid Sweden University, Sundsvall, Sweden

 Kaisa Junninen, Natural Heritage Services, Metsähallitus, Joensuu, Finland

 Asko Lõhmus, Inst. of Ecology and Earth Sciences, Tartu University, Estonia

 Ellen Macdonald, University of Alberta, Edmonton, Canada